-Erika joined the Only Make Believe company in Washington D.C. in 2017.
-Her credits include The Father at Signature Theatre; An Octoroon at Woolly Mammoth Theater; Falling Out of Time at Theater J; Unexplored Interior at Mosaic Theater Company; Users Guide to Hell: Featuring Bernard Madoff at Project Y (NY); Ruined at Philadelphia Theater Company; In Darfur at Theater J (Helen Hayes Award, Outstanding Lead Actress).
+Erika joined the Only Make Believe in Washington D.C. in 2017.
+Her credits include The Father at Studio Theatre; An Octoroon at Woolly Mammoth Theater; Falling Out of Time at Theater J; Oliverio!, Knuffle Bunny and The Brand New Kid at The Kennedy Center; Pippin and The Book Club Play at Round House Theater; Unexplored Interior at Mosaic Theater Company; Users Guide to Hell: Featuring Bernard Madoff at Project Y (NY); Ruinedat Philadelphia Theater Company; In Darfur at Theater J (Helen Hayes Award, Outstanding Lead Actress).

-Kristala Pouncy Smart is from Flint, MI.
-She holds an MFA from Eastern Michigan University in the Drama and Theatre for the Young program, an MA in Theatre from Northwestern University, and a BA in Theatre from Kalamazoo College.
-Kristala moved to the D.C area a few years ago after living, performing, and teaching throughout Michigan, Chicago, Los Angeles, Alabama, and Maine.
-Kristala also works as a teaching artist with Theatre Lab, Imagination Stage, Shakespeare Theatre Company, Creative Kids, and Wolf Trap.
-Kristalais returning to DC after spending 9 months in the Boston area where she had the opportunity to take classes at Harvard and spend lots of quality time with her two sons.
+Kristala Pouncy Smart holds an MFA from Eastern Michigan University in the Drama and Theatre for the Young program, an MA in Theatre from Northwestern University, and a BA in Theatre from Kalamazoo College.
+Before moving to the D.C. area she lived, performed, and taught throughout Michigan, Chicago, Los Angeles, Alabama, and Maine.
+Kristala has also worked as a teaching artist with Theatre Lab, Imagination Stage, Shakespeare Theatre Company, Creative Kids, and Wolf Trap.
+Most recently, Kristala directed two performances at The Lab School of Washington, D.C.

 Jobari is a DC native and a Duke Ellington and Howard University alum.
 He has performed around the country including Five Guys Named Moe here in DC at Arena Stage as well as at the Cleveland Playhouse and the Off-Broadway production of Three Little Birds a Bob Marley Children’s Musical.
-He is delighted and honored to join the wonderful staff and cast at OMB.
+He is delighted and honored to be a part of the wonderful staff and cast at OMB.